CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 ## Using smarthost for debugging

-If you use the "smarthost" option, mails are not delivered to the actual recipient but to the smarthost server instead.
+If you use the "smarthost" option, mails are not delivered to the actual recipient but to the smarthost server.
 As a consequence, MailerQ internally queues all mails as if they were sent to the smarthost domain.
-If you open the management console, the list of active domains will be one item long: the smarthost domain.
+If you open the management console, the list of active domains will be one item long: the smarthost domain because that's where all emails are going to be sent to.

-If you are debugging, you probably want to run MailerQ in (almost) the same configuration as you normally would, with queues for all the domains to which messages are being delivered.
+If you are debugging, you often want to run MailerQ in (almost) the same configuration as you normally would, with queues for all the domains to which messages are being delivered.
 The only difference is that you do not want to actually deliver the mails, but send them to a dummy destination: